- How is rhabdomyosarcoma treated?

 Chemotherapy for rhabdomyosarcoma

-All children with rhabdomyosarcoma (RMS) will get chemotherapy at some point.
+All patients with rhabdomyosarcoma (RMS) will get chemotherapy at some point.
 Even if it appears that the cancer was removed completely by surgery, without chemotherapy it is likely to come back.

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-Chemotherapy is systemic therapy, meaning that the drugs enter the bloodstream and go throughout the body to destroy cancer cells.
+Chemo is systemic therapy, meaning that the drugs enter the bloodstream and go throughout the body to destroy cancer cells.
 This makes chemo useful for killing RMS cells that have spread to other parts of the body, even if they can’t be seen.

-After surgery, any tiny deposits of RMS that remain can often be destroyed by chemotherapy.
-If larger areas of tumor remain after surgery (or if surgery couldn’t be done for some reason), chemotherapy (along with radiation) can often shrink these areas.
-In some cases this may allow further surgery to remove the remaining tumor completely.
+After surgery, any tiny deposits of RMS that remain can often be destroyed by chemo.
+If larger areas of tumor remain after surgery (or if surgery couldn’t be done for some reason), chemo (along with radiation) can often shrink these areas.
+In some cases it may shrink the tumor enough that surgery can remove the remaining tumor completely.

 Drugs used to treat rhabdomyosarcoma

 A combination of chemo drugs is used to treat patients with RMS.
 The drugs used depend to some extent on which risk group the child is in (described in the section “How is rhabdomyosarcoma staged?”).
 Some drugs can be taken by mouth, but most are given IV (injected into a vein).

-The main drugs used to treat children in the low-risk group are vincristine and dactinomycin (also known as actinomycin-D).
+The main chemo drugs used to treat children in the low-risk group are vincristine and dactinomycin (also known as actinomycin-D).
 This combination is often referred to as VA.
 Sometimes cyclophosphamide is added as well.
 This 3-drug combination is referred to as VAC.

 The VAC regimen is the most common combination used for the intermediate-risk group.
 Irinotecan or topotecan may be added as well.
 Other drugs used to treat RMS include ifosfamide, etoposide, and doxorubicin.

 The same drugs are also used for children in the high-risk group (which includes children with metastatic disease), but these drugs have not been shown to be as successful in this group.
 New drugs and drug combinations are continually being studied by researchers.
 It is hoped that they will improve the survival rate in the high-risk group.